13 May incident: 1969 national election

 In the 1969 general election, the governing coalition of the Alliance Party faced a strong challenge from opposition parties, in particular the two newly formed and mainly Chinese parties, the Democratic Action Party (DAP) and Parti Gerakan.
 The election was preceded by outbreaks of racial incidents that contributed to a tense atmosphere.
 A Malay political worker was killed by a Chinese gang in Penang, while a Chinese Labour Party activist was shot and killed in a clash with police in Kuala Lumpur.
 Radical opponents called for a boycott of the election and threatened violence, but the funeral procession of the shot activist, which drew large crowds of more than ten thousand and was held before election day, passed largely peacefully despite a number of disruptive incidents.

 The general election was held on 10 May 1969, without any incidents.
-The result showed that the Alliance had won less than half of the popular vote, a large setback for the ruling coalition.
+The result showed that the Alliance had won less than half of the popular vote, a major setback for the ruling coalition.
 On the national level, the Alliance had gained a majority of seats in parliament, albeit a significantly reduced one.
 The number of seats won by the Chinese component of the Alliance, the Malaysian Chinese Association, had been reduced by half.
 On the state level, the Alliance had only gained the majority in Selangor by co-operating with the sole independent candidate as the opposition had tied with the Alliance for control of the Selangor state legislature (although immediately after the election, it was unclear that the Alliance would still have control).
 The Alliance lost control of Kelantan (to the Pan-Malaysian Islamic Party) and Perak, and the opposition Gerakan won control of the state government in Penang.